MelbourneHighSchoolRobotics/mindpile/README.md

-# Mindpile
+# mMindpile

-A transpiler for EV3 mindstorms to ev3dev2 Python.
+A transpiler for EV3 Mindstorms to ev3dev2 Python.

-Using mypy for types and black for code-auto-formatting
+Using mypy for types and black for code-auto-formatting.

+## Using

+[ev3sim](https://github.com/MelbourneHighSchoolRobotics/ev3sim) includes native mindpile support, this is the easiest way to get started.

 ## Blocks Not Implemented